 Various different diseases, conditions and medicines can affect the function of the kidneys.
 The estimated glomerular filtration rate (eGFR) does not diagnose any kidney disease but is a test to assess how well your kidneys are working.
+A reading of greater than 90 ml/min/1.73m2is normal.

 What is the estimated glomerular filtration rate (eGFR)?